russellc92/tech-challengeRuss/README.md

 ```

-To run on host without docker (mac/linux only): (instructions here are to run both in dev mode to access docs)
+To run on host without docker (mac/linux only): (instructions here are to run both apps in dev mode to access docs)

 ```
 git clone [this repo]